Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Data Types

 The Pigeonhole methods return structured results whose fields are enumerated below.
 These are the Go reference structs from katzenpost/client/thin; they are authoritative.
-The Rust and Python bindings return the equivalent data through their own result types, with the same fields rendered in snake_case (for example WriteCap becomes write_cap, NextMessageBoxIndex becomes next_message_box_index).
+The Rust and Python bindings return the equivalent data through their own result types, with the same fields rendered in snake_case (for example WriteCap becomes write_cap, and NextMessageBoxIndex becomes next_message_box_index).

 • QueryID correlates a reply with the request that produced it; the bindings manage it for you.